rimas-kudelis/FOSOAuthServerBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires :
-- Symfony 7 on branch 5.0 or 5.1
-- Symfony 6 on branch 4.0
-- Symfony 5 on branch 3.0
+This bundle will work with any Symfony 5.0+ application.
+It is currently compatible with Symfony 8.

 #### Translations